gukim1346/Test-for-Chatgpt-coding/README.md

 ## Deploying to Google Cloud

-The project is ready to deploy to Google App Engine Standard Environment.
+The project is ready to deploy to Google App Engine Standard Environment and also includes a container recipe for Cloud Build or Cloud Run workflows.

 1. Install and initialize the [Google Cloud CLI](https://cloud.google.com/sdk/docs/install).
 2. Authenticate with your Google Cloud project: